Business Resilience Best Practices from an IT Perspective

-Not all types of emergencies or disasters will warrant the same kind of response, so planning should include documenting the steps for various emergencies and disasters that may be likely or possible to occur.
-These documented plans are sometimes referred to as runbooks, as they outline the steps that are needed to execute the plan successfully.
+Not all types of emergencies or disasters warrant the same kind of response, so planning should include documenting the steps for various emergencies and disasters that may be likely or possible.
+These documented plans are sometimes referred to as runbooks, as they outline the steps needed to execute the plan successfully.
 Not only do these plans or runbooks typically involve a long list of steps, but they may involve the actions of numerous individuals.
 As such, all related staff should be trained adequately on these steps.

 As mentioned earlier regarding data backups, testing is essential to ensuring successful business resilience.
 A plan is only as good as the ability of the staff to execute it.
 Periodically updating and testing the plans are essential to having confidence that recovery will be successful when needed.
-A best practice for testing is to execute a real-time test with systems or process updates, with new staffing hires, or at minimum once or twice a year.
+Best practices finclude executing real-time tests with systems or process updates, with new staffing hires, or at minimum once or twice a year.

 Personnel, Training, and Expertise

 When an organization faces an outage, disruption, or disaster, business resilience plan will only succeed with the assistance of the IT staff and their unique skills.
 Depending on the size of an organization, the IT staff may range from a single IT generalist to a large team or teams of IT specialists.
 An organization’s size will also determine the complexity of the IT systems and business resilience plans.